-- When we are connected to something bigger than us, an ideology, set of values, a movement and/or a group of likeminded people, an organisation or the universe.
+- When we are connected to something bigger than us, an ideology, set of values, a movement and/or a group of likeminded people, an organisation or the universe

-- When we stretch ourselves beyond what we are currently capable of, when we learn new knowledge, skills, new ways of being, thinking, feeling, doing.
+- When we stretch ourselves beyond what we are currently capable of, when we learn new knowledge, skills, new ways of being, thinking, feeling, doing

-- When we are in service to others, kids, parents, customers and our boss.
+- When we are in service to others: kids, parents, customers and our boss

 Our biggest concern may be finding any jobs for the people of the future but that’s another article.

-Meanwhile… what gets in the way of meaningfulness in our time, even when you have a job?
-Let’s head East…
+Meanwhile … what gets in the way of meaningfulness in our time, even when you have a job?
+Let’s head East …

-The Sufi mystic tradition developed an incredible model of the human psyche which includes the concept of the commanding self -‘that mixture of primitive emotionality and conditioned responses common to all of us which inhibits and distorts progress and understanding, development and learning’.
+The Sufi mystic tradition developed an incredible model of the human psyche which includes the concept of the commanding self, ‘that mixture of primitive emotionality and conditioned responses common to all of us which inhibits and distorts progress and understanding, development and learning’.
 The commanding self has some similarity to the commonly used yet rarely explained term ‘the ego’, however they are not quite the same.

 The ‘commanding self’ when in action strips us of real free will (although we might feel we are expressing it).
-Key to understanding the commanding self is that it can never be satisfied because it has a wish for permanence and possession of ALL.
+The key to understanding the commanding self is that it can never be satisfied because it has a wish for permanence and possession of ALL.
 However the problem for the commanding self is death tends to take away everything demanded by the commanding self or in other words ‘a life devoted to self-interest is futile’ (We have all seen Scrooge!).

 You may have noticed that some of the people complaining that life lacks meaning may be accurately describing their reality if their life has only been devoted to self-interest and obedience to the commanding self with its unachievable demands.
-On the other hand, Victor Frankl in his masterpiece on the nature of meaning accurately describes the reality of his life inside a concentration camp suffering the worst that mankind is capable of, yet he could still find a sense of meaning from the connection with the other prisoners, the acts of service that he was able to do and the ability to put his experiences into a wider context and learn from them.
+On the other hand, Victor Frankl in his masterpiece on the nature of meaning accurately describes the reality of his life inside a concentration camp while suffering the worst that mankind is capable of.
+Yet he could still find a sense of meaning from the connection with the other prisoners, the acts of service that he was able to do and the ability to put his experiences into a wider context and learn from them.
 If you have not read his book, ‘Man’s search for meaning’, I would strongly recommend that if you are a human, read it.

-Western psychologist, Arthur Deikman who studied amongst other things, the concept of the commanding self says
+Western psychologist Arthur Deikman, who studied amongst other things, the concept of the commanding self says: